kjmrknsn/zeppelindex/README.md

 # Zeppelindex

 ## Abstract
-Zeppelindex is an index of Apache Zeppelin notebooks.
+Zeppelindex is a Web application that provides an index of Apache Zeppelin notebooks.